 While this post’s focus is on window films‘ role in winter energy savings, it’s worth noting that these films play a similar role during the hot summer months.
 Specifically, the insulating properties they exhibit help prevent cool air from leaving facilities, thereby easing the strain on air conditioning units and cooling bills.
 This is especially true for solar films, as they’re specifically designed to reduce temperature transfer and solar heat.

 Other Benefits of Window Films During the Winter Months

 Aside from reducing heat loss and minimizing energy bills, there are other benefits related to this value-added role that window films play during the winter months.
 For instance:

 - Reduced HVAC use: HVAC units are kind of like automobiles – the more they’re used, the more you’ll have to invest in maintenance on them.
 Reduced heat loss during the winter months directly translates to a reduced strain on the HVAC system, specifically the furnace.
 Reduced wear and tear on this crucial system likely means that it will work better for longer.

 - Reduced fade: Even during the winter months, the sun’s rays can wreak havoc on the likes of furniture, carpeting, upholstery, flooring and more.
 While solar window films offer the best protection from the sun, other types of window films are also designed to help reduce the effect of the sun’s rays.
 This helps keep interior furnishings looking better for longer.

 - UV protection: While it’s always recommended to protect your skin from the sun when you’re spending extended time outdoors, you may not think it’s necessary when sitting in an office.
 But UV rays can emanate through conventional window glass, potentially increasing your risk of skin damage.
 Window films can help block these UV rays.

-As you can see, there are many more benefits to window films than just the initial role they're intended to play.
+There are many more benefits to window films than just the initial role they’re intended to play.
 And these value-added benefits can come in particularly handy during the winter.